iagox86/skullsecurity.org/_posts/2015-12-22-sans-hackfest-writeup-hackers-of-gravity.md

 Once we got to the artifact, we noticed that we hadn't broken the code yet.
 Looking carefully at the image, we saw the text at the bottom, <tt>nbdi_tjy_qpjou_tfwfo_uxp</tt>.

 As an avid cryptogrammer, I recognized <tt>tfwfo</tt> as likely being "never".
 Since 'e' is one character before 'f', it seemed likely that it was a single shift ('b'->'a', 'c'->'b', etc).
-I mentally shifted the first couple letters of the sentence, and it looked right, so I did the entire string while Eric wrote it down: <tt>mach_six_point_seven_two</tt>.
+I mentally shifted the first couple letters of the sentence, and it looked right, so I did the entire string while Sabine wrote it down: <tt>mach_six_point_seven_two</tt>.

 The funny thing is, the word was "seven", not "never", but the "e"s still matched!